shadowfax42/shadowfax42/README.md

 ### Hi there 👋

 I'm Siham, a data scientist working at Intel.
 In my free time, I like to read sci-fi books, play soccer, tennis, and video games.
-I am currently playing Spiritfarer, and I quite enjoy it.
+I am currently playing Spiritfarer and I quite enjoy it.
 I also love cooking and baking at least once or twice a week.

+- 🔭 I’m currently working on an end-to-end ML project
+- 🌱 I’m currently learning deep learning with Pytorch

 ## 📌 Pinned Repositories